 HS2 is already helping to attract significant investment

-It is boosting the region’s fast growing economy.
-Deutsche Bank, Jacobs Engineering and the retail banking arm of HSBC have relocated to the city with PwC significantly expanding its presence.
+HS2 is boosting the region’s fast growing economy.
+Deutsche Bank, Jacobs Engineering and the retail banking arm of HSBC have relocated to Birmingham, with PwC significantly expanding its presence.
 Inward investment has created more jobs in the West Midlands than any other region outside London.
 The West Midlands Combined Authority HS2 Growth Strategy has the potential to add £14 billion to the regional economy and support 100,000 jobs.
 HS2 is working with Birmingham City Council, Solihull Council, West Midlands Combined Authority and regional stakeholders to ensure that the region achieves the full potential of HS2.

 The Curzon Street Masterplan outlines proposals for the 141 hectare area of regeneration.
 It covers the area that will house the HS2 Curzon Street station in Birmingham city centre, along with £724m million in investment into the surrounding area.
 It envisages the creation of 36,000 new jobs.
 4,000 new homes and 600,000 square metres of commercial development.